berselius/SpectralBTE/README.md

 This assumes the build directory is immediately below the root direction, otherwise run `cmake /path/to/root`.

+If on TACC machines, there are extra environment variables that you need to pass to cmake.
+Copy `cmake_tacc.sh` to your build directory and run

+`./cmake_tacc.sh /path/to/root`

 Now build with
 `make -j4`